University of Maryland, Baltimore County: Accomplishments

-Until 2017, the UMBC women's volleyball team has participated in the America East tournament every year since 2008.
-In 2013 the team became a runner-up after losing to University of New Hampshire.

-In 2007, UMBC's women's basketball team won the schools first ever women's basketball title.
-They were invited to the 2007 NCAA tournament where they fought hard against UConn.
-The UMBC women's basketball team also won the AEC conference title in the 2011–12 season.
-They were invited to the WNIT where they fell short to the University of Florida.

-The Retrievers won their first regular-season American East men's basketball title in 2007–08, and also qualified for their first NCAA Division I men's basketball tournament.
-They had previously competed in the Division II men's basketball tournament.

 In 2009, the men's lacrosse team secured their fifth consecutive outright or shared America East regular season championship and their third America East tournament championship in four years.
 UMBC has secured a berth in the NCAA tournament each of the past four seasons.
 In 2007, the unseeded Retrievers upset seventh-seeded Maryland, 13–9, in the NCAA tournament to advance to the Division I second round for the first, and so far only, time in school history.

 In 2010, a contest was launched to find a new logo for Athletics.
 In May 2010, the UMBC Athletic Department unveiled a new logo for the Retrievers created by Jim Lord.

-The Retrievers men's swimming and diving program captured its 15th straight conference championship in the 2012–13 season.
-This streak included every season the UMBC program had competed in the America East, starting with the school's joining the conference in 2003–04 and ending when the America East dropped the sport at the end of the 2012–13 school year.
-The streak of UMBC conference titles in this sport did not continue in the CCSA.

-In March 2016, UMBC announced that their new Men's Basketball coach would be Ryan Odom.
-Parks Smith criticized the pick, saying that the search firm hired had promoted a candidate more remarkable for his nepotistic ties than for merit.

-With the master plan wrapping up in 2018, the school spent $67 million in January 2016 on a new event center completed in Winter 2018.
+The school spent $67 million in January 2016 on a new event center completed in Winter 2018.
 This new event center hosts athletic events such as basketball games, as well as concerts.

-The Retrievers’ Men's Basketball team, on March 16, 2018 during the 2018 NCAA men's basketball tournament became the first No. 16 seed in the history of the competition to defeat a No. 1 seed, defeating the Virginia Cavaliers 74–54.
-They advanced to the Round of 32 for the first time in school history.
+The Retrievers’ Men's Basketball team, on March 16, 2018, during the 2018 NCAA men's basketball tournament became the first No. 16 seed in the history of the competition to defeat a No. 1 seed, defeating the Virginia Cavaliers 74–54.
+They advanced to the Round of 32 for the first time in school history, where they were eliminated by Kansas State.